That one sentence in the banner, that’s…

 www.advocating4activists.net

-This is a very short book designed to help writers play their way into a deeper love of writing.
+This is a short book designed to help writers play their way into a deeper love of writing.

 What inspired me was reading stories about kids in play therapy.
 I love these stories.
 I just love them.